kawsarahmed93/OrGAN_code/README.md

 FracAtlas Dataset : [Link](https://figshare.com/articles/dataset/The_dataset/22363012?file=43283628)</br>

 # Dataset Preparation
 1) Use the CT2Xray-process.ipynb to generate simulated dataset from LUNA16 CT scans for training OrGAN.
+You can download the preprocessed dataset from here.
+[Link](https://figshare.com/s/49b395a6c9a883cfeb8f)
 2) Use the VinBiG-process.ipynb to process the real X-ray dicom files for training OrGAN.

 # Train OrGAN